Shoaibbaloch/iphoneCalculatorV2.0-JAVA/README.md

 # iphoneCalculatorV2.0-JAVA
 Iphone Calculator for Android devices.
-Build for Android devices in JAVA prograaming language.
+Build for Android devices in JAVA programming language.